jrt345/BookJar/README.md

 # BookJar

-## About BookJar & Features:

-BookJar is a program that will help store info about the books you have read.
+**A program that will help store info and notes about the books you have read.**

+***

+## BookJar Features:

-BookJar stores the:
+BookJar stores the following info about a book:

 1. Title
 2. Author